-Grasp a comprehensive overview of the health gaps in areas throughout Tennessee by taking a look at the 2017 Tennessee health rankings according to County and as well as the overall statistics for state regarding health outcomes, factors, clinical care, and social, economic, and environmental factors.
+Grasp a comprehensive overview of the health gaps in regions throughout Tennessee by taking a look at the 2017 Tennessee health rankings according to county and overall state statistics regarding health outcomes, factors, clinical care, and social, economic and environmental factors.

 Purpose of County Rankings

-Communities utilize the rankings to determine where major health issues are and to improve the health of their counties.
-Overall, primary goal of rankings is to rally a community of support including community organizers, business leaders, politicians, and members of the Tennessee population to show support for healthcare entities and improve the quality of care throughout the state.
+Communities utilize county rankings to determine where major health issues are and to improve the health of their counties.
+Overall, the primary goal of rankings is to rally a community of support – including community organizers, business leaders, politicians and members of the Tennessee population – for healthcare entities and a higher quality of throughout the state.

-To view a complete list of all 95 Tennessee counties along with their rankings, click here.
+To view a complete list of all 95 Tennessee counties along with their 2017 health rankings, click here.